 You might already be familiar with the fact that your washing machine uses a pretty large amount of energy but did you realise that the majority of the energy it uses is to simply heat water for the wash?
 This is why it’s recommended you try a cooler wash with cold water and, like the tumble dryer and dishwasher, wash full loads rather than opting for smaller, more frequent washes.

 This will probably come as a surprise to many but using the dishwasher (fully loaded) is in fact a more efficient way to save money on electricity than washing up by hand.
 According to a study by the University of Bonn in Germany, a full dishwasher uses around 13 litres to clean just under 150 items whereas washing the same amount by hand uses 100 litres.
 So, the next time someone says “just put it in the dishwasher”; you’re probably best-off listening!

 6) Invest in low energy light bulbs:

 As the name suggests, low energy light bulbs are a great step to take when trying to save energy and electricity.
 It’s estimated that low energy light bulbs use anywhere from 25-80% less energy than the traditional light bulb, plus they last a lot longer!
 So, on your next trip to your local hardware store, be sure to put energy-saving light bulbs on your ‘to get’ list.

 7) Take a look at your meter reading:

 If you feel as if you’ve tried every trick in the book when it comes to reducing your electricity bills, electricity meters can give you an idea of the amount of energy your house is consuming.
 With all-new smart meters, you can take one step further and get valuable insights into which appliances are using the most energy.

 Another great way to save money on your electricity is to consider switching electricity suppliers.
-If you make the switch to Energia.
-Another bonus is we provide 100% green electricity to our customers through our own wind farm so switching to Energia is good for the environment too!
+If you make the switch to Energia, another bonus is we provide 100% green electricity to our own customers through our own wind farm.
+So switching to Energia is good for the environment too!